Sergeileduc/oc-casi-python/README.md

 # oc-casi-python

-Rename it (remove .sample).
+Rename owncloud.ini (remove .sample).

-Add your credentials in the file.
+Add your credentials in the owncloud.ini

 Install libs (like pyocclient, bs4, etc...) with pip (pip install).